-Recently several attacks have been demonstrated on perceptual hashing.
+Recently, several attacks have been demonstrated on perceptual hashing.
 One type of attack, called an \emph{evasion attack}, slightly perturbs an image to construct a perceptually similar image but with dissimilar hash digests under the perceptual hashing scheme~\cite{struppek2022neuralhashbreak, hao2021pph-attack}.
-Perceptual hashing involves two main steps: extracting features from the image and creating a hash of the feature vector~\cite{hao2021pph-attack}.
+Many perceptual hash functions involve two main steps (among others): extracting features from the image and creating a hash of the feature vector~\cite{hao2021pph-attack}.
 The guarantee that two perceptually similar images produce a similar hash digest is only in probability, which in practice is not negligible.
 Thus, there is significant space available to the attacker for image alterations to launch an evasion attack.
 For instance, the basic attack in~\cite{hao2021pph-attack} formulates the competing requirements of perceptual similarity and dissimilarity of the hash digests as an optimization problem, the solution to which is the required adversarial image.